 To ensure the independency of the review, the Group has outsourced its internal audit function to an internal control adviser (hereafter referred as "IC Adviser").
 The responsibilities of the IC Adviser include assisting the management to carry out an annual review on the effectiveness of the risk management and internal control systems.
-For the Review Period, the review conducted by the IC Adviser covers the period from 1 April 2021 to 31 March 2022 and is based on the risk assessment.
-The IC Adviser had reported to the Audit Committee regarding the key findings in respect of the Group's internal control and risk management and discussed findings and actions or measures taken in addressing those findings.
-For other non-major internal control findings, the management has instructed relevant departments to formulate corrective actions and improvement plans for remediation.
-Save for the Company's failure to comply with the relevant requirements under the GEM Listing Rules with respect to the Loans and the Land Acquisition, as discussed further in the "Events after the reporting period" section of this report, no major deficiencies on the Group's risk management and internal control systems have been identified during the Review Period.
+For the Review Period, the review conducted by the IC Adviser covers the period from 1 April 2022 to 31 March 2023 and is based on the risk assessment.
+The IC Adviser had reported to the Audit Committee regarding the key findings in respect of the Group's internal control and risk management and discussed findings, the management has instructed relevant departments to formulate corrective actions and improvement plans for remediation.
+Save for the Company's failure to comply with the relevant requirements under the GEM Listing Rules with respect to the Loans and the Land Acquisition, as discussed further in the "Events occurred during the year under review" section of this report, no major deficiencies on the Group's risk management and internal control systems have been identified during the Review Period.